jordanstewart-hub/Suspicious-Powershell-Usage/Threat_Report.md

 A suspicious PowerShell script was executed with the -EncodedCommand flag, often used to obfuscate malicious activity.
 It was launched by a standard user and connected to an external IP.
 The timing and technique suggest potential malware staging or data exfiltration behavior.

 ## 🛠️ Response Taken
-The endpoint WIN10-VM01 was isolated via Microsoft Defender for Endpoint.
+Confirmed suspicious PowerShell execution on endpoint jrs-threathunt.
+The endpoint jrs-threathunt was isolated via Microsoft Defender for Endpoint.

-The user's credentials were reset, and MFA was enforced.

-A full scan was initiated and confirmed no persistent threats.

-The incident was documented, and a PowerShell execution detection rule was tuned.
+No signs of lateral movement or real threat beyond the simulation.
+The users direct manager was notified.

 ## 📊 MDE Tables Referenced:
 | **Table**           | **Purpose**                                                             |